-PL 310 Business Ethics (3.00 cr.)
+PL 310 Business Ethics

 Prerequisite: PL 201, one additional PL 200-level course.
 A study of the relevance of ethics to business, with special emphasis on the similarities and differences between business and 'personal' life.
 Case studies and special readings cover such topics as the social responsibilities of business and the notion of the economic common good.